Lecture

 my_dict = {'name': 'CodeBuddies', 'age': 30} country = my_dict.get('country', 'Not Found') # Since the 'country' key is absent, it returns the default value 'Not Found' print(country)

-If you do not provide a default value as the second argument, it will return None when the key you are searching for does not exist.
+If no default value is provided as the second argument, the method returns None when the specified key does not exist.

 Example of Missing Key